 HAART extends credit to patients and third parties in the normal course of business.
 Accounts receivable arising from grants are recorded at their net realizable value while accounts receivable from patient service fees are recorded at their original amount less contractual adjustments and an allowance for doubtful accounts.
-This allowance is based on management's estimates, historical experience and a review of all outstanding amounts on an ongoing basis.
-For the year ended December 31, 2021 the allowance for doubtful accounts was \$867,906.
+These contractual adjustments and allowance for doubtful accounts are based on management's estimates, historical experience and a review of all outstanding amounts on an ongoing basis.
+For the year ended December 31, 2022 the allowance for doubtful accounts was \$662,932.
 Receivables are written off when deemed uncollectible by management and recoveries, if any, are recorded when received.